edHelper.com

 By Vickie Chao

 1 All historians agree that China has a long history.
 But they cannot agree on how long that history is.
 Some say it is 5,000 years.
 Others say it is 3,000 years.
-Their difference in opinions results from a dispute over the actual existence of several mythical figures.
+Their difference in opinion results from a dispute over the actual existence of several mythical figures.

 2 According to local legends, about 5,000 years ago, there was a brutal, ruthless tribal chief called Chi You.
 Chi You was said to look like a beast.
 He had an iron neck and a bronze head.
 He ate nothing but stones and pebbles.
 Chi You was very violent.
 He liked to wage wars against neighboring tribes.
 Since he was the first to use metal weapons in warfare, his troops had never suffered a loss.
 Chi You grew more and more aggressive over time; finally, Yellow Emperor (or "Huang Di" in Chinese), another tribal chief, decided to build an alliance and get rid of him once and for all.
 A big war broke out.
 Miraculously, Yellow Emperor won.
 He became the lord overseeing all tribes.